claremontqualitymanagement/TAFServer/README.md

 Test run settings can be set in a TAF run file.
 Setting the value of `URL_TO_TAF_BACKEND` in this file will engage the TafBackendTestRunReporter.

 Either way of updating the `URL_TO_TAF_BACKEND` settings value will engage the reporting to this adapter.

+### Making sure test report links to screenshots and other files are accessible from *TAF Backend Server*
+Currently the TAF Backend Server do not host external files.
+This means you have to make sure that either files (TAF system setting `BASE_LOG_FOLDER`) are stored where every test automation stakeholder can access them (UNC path over CIFS/SAMBA), or setting up a web server and directing the TAF `BASE_LOG_FOLDER` to the www root of that web server.
+Using HTTP protocol to access these files require a change also in TAF setting `HTML_REPORTS_LINK_PREFIX` to '*http*' or '*https*'.

 # Running the server
 While running the server it will continuously produce output.
 Received test run data will be stored in *TAF Backend Server* storage.